‘Attack On Titan’ Season 2: Here’s Why The First Two Episodes Of ‘AOT’ Sequel Has Many Anime Fans Grumbling

 Season 2 of Attack On Titan, an immensely popular Japanese anime based on mangaka Hajime Isayama’s manga Shingeki No Kyojin, premiered recently.
 However, fans of the series that have been patiently waiting for about three years, have been grumbling after the first two episodes.

 Attack On Titan or AOT for short, returned with the second season of the anime after a hiatus of three years.
-While there have been clear indicators that the anime will closely follow the manga, Episodes 1 and 2 have been rather underwhelming for many.
+While there have been clear indicators that the anime will closely follow the manga, episodes one and two have been rather underwhelming for many.
 Fans waiting patiently for the anime’s sequel took to the internet to vent their frustration about AOT Season 2.

 Different version of Attack on Titan Season 2 Episode 1 Ending illustration by Kyoji Asano #AttackonTitan #ShingekinoKyojin pic.twitter.com/mBFzaOdGbD